SaramagoLatin Noir moodboard

 Nick Cave

-Enters Saramago as: a vocal posture that can be sincere and still dangerous.
+Enters as: A vocal posture that can be sincere and still dangerous.

 TW